jpmvferreira/simplemc/README.md

 ## About
-A CLI that simplifies the usage of MCMC methos, using different algorithms, on different models, with different datasets.
+A CLI that simplifies the usage of Markov Chain Monte Carlo (MCMC) methos, using different algorithms, on different models, with different datasets.

+Currently it allows the user to constrain any given model, either using [Stan](https://mc-stan.org/), where the model must be coded using the Stan programming language, or [emcee](https://emcee.readthedocs.io/en/stable/), where the model is written in Python, using data from a .csv file.

+The output can the be analyzed to produce publication ready plots, condensing the information of several runs.

 ## Table of contents